giros-dit/python-ngsi-ld-client/docs/ContextInformationConsumptionApi.md

     # Create an instance of the API class
     api_instance = ngsi_ld_client.ContextInformationConsumptionApi(api_client)
     id = ['id_example'] # List[str] | List of entity ids to be retrieved. (optional)
-    type = 'type_example' # str | Selection of Entity Types as per clause 4.17.  (optional)
-    id_pattern = 'id_pattern_example' # str | Regular expression that shall be matched by entity ids. (optional)
-    attrs = ['attrs_example'] # List[str] | List of Attributes to be matched by the Entity and included in the response.
+    type = 'type_example' # str | Selection of Entity Types as per clause 4.17. \"*\" is also allowed as a value and local is  implicitly set to true and shall not be explicitly set to false.  (optional) id_pattern = 'id_pattern_example' # str | Regular expression that shall be matched by entity ids. (optional) attrs = ['attrs_example'] # List[str] | List of Attributes to be matched by the Entity and included in the response.
 If the Entity does not have any of the Attributes in attrs, then a 404 Not Found shall be retrieved.
-If attrs is not specified, no matching is performed and all Attributes related to the Entity shall be retrieved.  (optional) q = 'q_example' # str | Query as per clause 4.9.  (optional) csf = 'csf_example' # str | Context Source filter as per clause 4.9. (optional) geometry = 'geometry_example' # str | Geometry as per clause 4.10.
+If attrs is not specified, no matching is performed and all Attributes related to the Entity shall be retrieved.
+A synonym for a combination of the pick and q parameters.
+DEPRECATED.
+Each String is an Attribute (Property or Relationship) name.  (optional) pick = ['pick_example'] # List[str] | Each String is an Entity member (\"id\", \"type\", \"scope\" or a projected Attribute name).
+When defined, every Entity within the payload body is reduced down to only contain  the listed Entity members.  (optional) omit = ['omit_example'] # List[str] | Each String is an Entity member (\"id\", \"type\", \"scope\" or a projected Attribute name).
+When defined, the listed Entity members are removed from each Entity within the payload.  (optional) q = 'q_example' # str | Query as per clause 4.9.  (optional) csf = 'csf_example' # str | Context Source filter as per clause 4.9. (optional) geometry = 'geometry_example' # str | Geometry as per clause 4.10.
 It is part of geoquery.
 It shall be one if geometry or georel are present.  (optional)